-Fusion energy has the potential to supply safe, clean, and nearly limitless power.
-Although fusion reactions can occur for light nuclei weighting less than iron, most elements will not fuse unless they are in the interior of a star.
-To create burning plasmas in experimental fusion power reactors such as tokamaks and stellarators, scientists seek a fuel that is relatively easy to produce, store, and bring to fusion.
-The current best bet for fusion reactors is deuterium-tritium fuel.
-This fuel reaches fusion conditions at lower temperatures compared to other elements and releases more energy than other fusion reactions.
+On Earth, fusion has the potential to supply safe, clean, and relatively limitless energy.
+However, there are requirements to make these power plants a reality.
+One key requirement is identifying a viable fuel to sustain a fusion reaction.
+Fusion reactions can occur with elements weighing less than iron.
+But most elements will not fuse unless they are in the interior of a star.
+To create burning plasmas in experimental fusion power reactors such as tokamaks and stellarators, scientists seek a fuel that is available and relatively easy to produce and store.
+One current possibility is deuterium-tritium fuel.
+This fuel reaches nuclear fusion reaction conditions at lower temperatures than other elements and releases more energy than other fusion reactions.
+Future commercially feasible fusion plants would need a robust supply chain for both hydrogen isotopes.

-Fortunately, deuterium is common.
-About 1 out of every 5,000 hydrogen atoms in seawater is in the form of deuterium.
-This means our oceans contain many tons of deuterium.
-The fusion energy released from just 1 gram of deuterium-tritium fuel equals the energy from about 2400 gallons of oil.
+Deuterium is common: about 1 out of every 6,500 hydrogen atoms in seawater is in the form of deuterium.
+This means our oceans contain many tons of this hydrogen isotope.
+The fusion energy released from just 1 gram of deuterium-tritium fuel equals the energy from about 2,400 gallons of oil.

-Tritium is a radioactive isotope that decays relatively quickly (it has a 12-year half-life) and is rare in nature.
-Exposing the element lithium to energetic neutrons can generate tritium.
-Scientists are researching how to breed tritium in fusion reactors at the rate needed to make future power plants tritium self-sufficient.
-They expect that tritium breeding systems will require lithium enriched in the isotope lithium-6.
-Scientists are actively researching lithium isotope separation with an emphasis on scalable, environmentally friendly methods.
+Tritium is not common.
+It is a radioactive isotope that decays relatively quickly, with a 12-year half-life.
+It is rare in nature and not immediately available for use in potential power plants.
+However, there is a process to produce tritium.
+For example, exposing the more common element lithium to energetic neutrons can generate tritium through a low-energy nuclear fission reaction.
+Scientists are actively researching how to produce tritium, a process called breeding, as part of a subsystem of a fusion power plant at the rate needed to make future power plants self-sufficient for their tritium supply.
+Tritium breeding systems will require enriched lithium, specifically the isotope lithium-6 (with three protons and three neutrons).
+Since lithium-6 is far less abundant than other lithium isotopes, scientists are actively researching lithium isotope separation with an emphasis on scalable, environmentally friendly methods.

 DOE Office of Science: Contributions to Deuterium-Tritium Fuel